 Performance Venues and Opportunities

 Performance venues include the 3,900-seat Kresge Auditorium, the 950-seat Corson Auditorium, the open-air historic Interlochen Bowl, and the beautiful Dendrinos Chapel and Recital Hall.
 Kresge Auditorium was recently named one of the ten best outdoor performance venues in the nation by USA Today.

 Each large ensemble performs six concerts throughout the summer.
 There are also numerous quartet, chamber and solo recitals.
 Students may compete for the opportunity to perform a concerto with one of the high school division's full orchestras or wind symphony.
 Learn more about the concerto competition.

-- Video or audio file #1: Choose one movement from a piece listed in the suggested audition repertoire list (see bottom of this page), or choose a piece of comparable difficulty.
+- Video or audio file #1: Choose one movement from a piece listed in the suggested audition repertoire list, or choose a piece of comparable difficulty.
 Selections of contrasting style, and piano accompaniment when appropriate, are recommended.

 - Video or audio file #2: Choose one movement from an additional piece.

 - Video or audio file #3: Prepare one major and one minor scale.

 - A short resume listing your string quartet experience.